shugonta/tweetsharp/README.md

 ### Handling Errors

-There are four ways of handling errors at the Twitter API level.
+There are three ways of handling errors at the Twitter API level.

 * You can use the `TwitterResponse` object to inspect details about the request and act accordingly.
 This object is available sequentially using `TwitterService`'s `Response` property, which means the `Response` property will update after each API call is complete.
 If you're using Windows Phone 7, you get the `TwitterResponse` object passed into each `Action` delegate, so you know the response you're accessing belongs to the request that's returning through the callback.

 * TweetSharp uses a relaxed JSON parsing strategy to mitigate exceptions when API objects change.
-This means that you won't receive a `null` response if your API call returns an error instead of the expected object; you'll get the object with default initialization.
-This means, for major objects like `TwitterUser` and `TwitterStatus`, that if the Id property is 0, something went wrong.

-* You can use `TwitterService`'s `Deserialize<T>(ITwitterModel model)` method to attempt to cast any result you get back from `TwitterService` into a `TwitterError` object.
-This will help you capture any details you get back from the Twitter API explicitly.
-You can check the `ErrorMessage` property to ensure the JSON parser returned a valid error message hash.
+TweetSharp will return a null value if something went wrong, and the `Response` object's `TwitterError` property will be populated with more details.

 * If you're not confident with the deserialization of your object, you can use the `RawSource` property that exists on all Twitter model objects to inspect the actual JSON response that was returned by Twitter, specific to that object.
 This means if you returned a collection of tweets, each tweet's `RawSource` will contain the JSON for that specific tweet.
 This is helpful if you want to perform custom parsing or tracing of the raw data.